mission

 Your donation helps us: ✅ Expand AI literacy programs to support more underserved students and adults

-✅ Train educators on ethical AI use and prompt engineering for equity
+✅ Train educators on ethical AI use and prompt engineering for personalized learning

 ✅ Develop responsible AI tools that ensure fair and inclusive learning experiences